 The Bible was written by forty different people.
 At present, you could say all of humanity is under a period of probation.

 The end and the beginning.
 The fullness of time, the chaos disorder and judgment to conclude this creation period prior to the return of Christ and all things being made new.
 It is the escalation of the best and the worst, the darkest time the world has ever seen but look up for your redemption draws near.
-The man child who is to rule the nations with a rod of iron is soon to be birthed.

-- 44 times tribulation is mentioned in scripture
+- 44 times tribulation is mentioned in scripture in most modern translations.
+In the KJV it is 22 times in 22 verses.

 - 44 Kings of Israel when counted as US Presidents, where two terms are counted individually.
 Or, if you wanted to count David as one and not consider his two terms as two kings, you would have 43 but Jesus makes it 44.